 Introduction to Detroit, Michigan

 There are also a few postseconday institutions in Detroit, such as Wayne State University, Marygrove College, The University of Detroit Mercy, and the College for Creative Studies.
-Other options for people may include enrolling in an online school.
-These institutions may help people earn degrees in business, psychology, communication, and social work.
-Individuals may also be able to receive pharmacy technician training from an online school.

 Perhaps more than any other city, Detroit has contributed great names in the music industry to America's ears.
 Detroit record producer Berry Gordy created the Motown sound in the 1960s, with legendary Detroit artists such as Smokey Robinson, Stevie Wonder, Marvin Gaye, the Supremes and the Temptations.
 Even aside from Motown, the seemingly endless list of Detroit musicians reads like a who's who in music, with John Lee Hooker, Aretha Franklin, Madonna, Bob Seger, George Clinton, Anita Baker, Wilson Pickett, Iggy Pop, Alice Cooper, Kid Rock and Eminem.